 - Influenza

-- C-diff (Clostridium difficile)
+- C-diff

 - Norovirus

 - Scabies

 - E-Coli

 - Legionella

 - Chicken pox/shingles

 - Whooping cough (Bordetella pertussis)

 - Mumps

 - Measles (Rubella)

 - Slapped cheek syndrome

-For outbreaks of Covid-19, please submit 'Covid-19: Outbreak - notification of confirmed case(s)'- This includes confirmed cases in both staff and people using the service.
+For outbreaks of Covid-19, please submit 'Covid-19: Outbreak - notification of confirmed case(s)'- You should use this notification when there is an outbreak of Covid-19 in your service.
+This includes confirmed cases in both staff and children using the service.
 Please also use this notification if a test has not been possible but coronavirus is confirmed by a medical professional.